openstack-archive/tripleo-heat-templates/puppet/services/README.rst

  * config_settings: Custom hiera settings for this service.

+ * global_config_settings: Additional hiera settings distributed to all roles.

  * step_config: A puppet manifest that is used to step through the deployment sequence.
 Each sequence is given a "step" (via hiera('step') that provides information for when puppet classes should activate themselves.